 • The candidate will grip the bar with an overhand thumbless grip.
 There is no restriction on the grip width.

-• The candidate shall pause motionless in a dead hang, with the elbows locked, before the pull-up.
+• The candidate shall pause motionless in a dead hang, with the elbows locked, before the pullup and await the Judges command to begin the attempt.
 The knees and hips may be flexed.

 • The candidate shall pull up without kipping or swinging.

-• The neck (not the underside of the chin) must touch the bar on the top of the pull-up.
+• The neck (not the underside of the chin) or Upper Chest must touch the bar on the top of the pullup.
+The body should maintain a near vertical orientation.

 • The candidate must be barefoot.